Badhannn/gadget-galore/README.md

 2. **Shopping Cart**

      Shopping Cart allows users to check what all items they have selected to buy.
-They can later cancel the order or checkout to confirmation page.
+They can then select the amount of quantity, remove an individual product or all at once.
+In order to confrim their order, they will have to checkout and provide necessery details required.

 **Sample**